Apply many-many relationships in Power BI Desktop

-It sometimes happens that the tables are joined by two columns, yet neither column is unique.
-For example, consider the following two tables:
+Sometimes the tables are joined by two columns, yet neither column is unique.
+For example, consider these two tables:

 The Sales table displays sales data by State, and each row contains the sales amount for the type of sale in that state.
 The states include CA, WA, and TX.

-The CityData table displays data on cities, including the population and state (including CA, WA, and New York).
+The CityData table displays data on cities, including the population and state (such as CA, WA, and New York).

-Although there's a column for State in both tables and it's reasonable to want to report on both total sales by state and total population of each state, a problem exists: the State column isn't unique in either table.
+A column for State is now in both tables.
+It's reasonable to want to report on both total sales by state and total population of each state.
+However, a problem exists: the State column isn't unique in either table.

 The previous workaround

-In earlier Power BI Desktop versions than the July 2018 release, users couldn't create a direct relationship between these tables.
-A common workaround was to do the following:
+Before the July 2018 release of Power BI Desktop, you couldn't create a direct relationship between these tables.
+A common workaround was to:

 Create a third table that contains only the unique State IDs.
-The table could be any or all of the following:
+The table could be any or all of: